Dundrum Bay: Coastal path

-The Dundrum Coastal Path, a part of the larger Lecale Way, is a hiking trail that winds along the fronts of the bay; the trek is often visited by birdwatchers.
+The Dundrum Coastal Path, a part of the larger Lecale Way, is a hiking trail that winds along the fronts of the bay; the trek is sometimes visited by birdwatchers.
 The Blackstaff River, Ardilea, Moneycarragh and the Carrigs River all empty into the bay.
 The inner bay comprises extensive tidal mud and sand flats and is important for wintering wildfowl.